Prasun-Devs/BlogUrDay/README.md

 4. Post Categorization and Tags:
 Posts can be categorized and tagged for easy search and navigation.

+Collaborators:

+If anyone want to contribute to this project feel free to reach me on linkedin

-5. Search Functionality:
+6. Search Functionality:
 Users can search for posts by title, category, or tag.

-6. Responsive Design:
+7. Responsive Design:
 The website is fully responsive and works across all devices (mobile, tablet, desktop).